Start9Labs/documentation/source/user-manual/managing-services/backups.rst

 Backups
 *******

 Creating frequent service backups is critical.
-If anything happens to your Embassy, these backups are you only path to recovering your data.
+If anything happens to your Embassy, these backups are your only path to recovering your data.

 .. warning:: Backups are encrypted using your Embassy master password.
 If you forget your password, you lose your backups.